top of page

 Many couples struggle with communication not because they don't talk enough, but because they don't feel heard.
 When one partner feels misunderstood, even simple conversations can turn into frustration, distance, and repeated arguments.
 Learning active listening exercises for couples can dramatically improve communication and help partners reconnect emotionally.

-Active listening is one of the most powerful communication skills in relationships.
+Active listening is one of the most powerful communication skills in a relationship.
 It means listening to understand your partner rather than listening to respond, defend, or prove a point.

 Below are six practical active listening exercises couples can use to improve communication and strengthen their connection.